KarlaPrz02/DiggyScoreboard-TP/README.md

 # DiggyScoreboard-TP
-A simple datapack for show the total of Pickaxes Uses on the top of the scoreboard
+A simple datapack for show the total of Pickaxe Uses on the top of the scoreboard